gazebosim/sdf_tutorials/param_passing/proposal.md

 </visual>
 ```

-In this example, the `//visual` element named `camera_visual` will be added as a
+In this example, the `//visual[@name='camera_visual']` element will be added as a
-child of `//link[@element_id=’chassis’]`.
-A check will be performed to ensure
+child of `//link[@element_id='chassis']`.
+When the `action='add'` is specified where `element_id` is, then the `name` attribute is required.
-that the element does not already exist.
-If it does exist, then a warning/error
+A check will be performed to ensure that the element does not already exist.
-will be printed and the element will be skipped.
+If it does exist, then a warning/error will be printed and the element will be skipped.
 The process of skipping
 elements will also occur when the user uses the `modify`, `replace`, and/or
 `remove` actions and the element is not found in the original model.